What is PAYE Tax? The UK Pay As You Earn system (PAYE) is a method of paying National Insurance contributions and Income Tax.

-This 'Pay As You Earn' (PAYE) section includes information about the National Minimum Wage and the current payment rates.
+PAYE: This 'Pay As You Earn' section includes key information about the National Minimum Wage and the current payment rates.

 Find out how to keep pay and tax records and the correct procedures for using PAYE forms: P45, P60, P11D.

-HMRC CHILDCARE VOUCHERS: The online 'better off calculator' is a Government guide.
-It helps you determine whether claiming tax credits is best for you.
-Maybe vouchers from your employer would be better?
-Parents should use the childcare vouchers better off calculator as a general guide only.
+HMRC CHILDCARE VOUCHERS: The online tool helps you determine whether claiming tax credits is best.
+But, parents should use the childcare vouchers better off calculator as a general guide only.

-NATIONAL MINIMUM WAGE RATES: The National Minimum Wage rates change every October in the United Kingdom, whereas the rate for the National Living Wage changes in April.
-Learn how these hourly pay increases provide an annual boost to your standard of living.
-Click through for the Welsh language version.
+NMW RATES: The National Minimum Wage rates change every October in the United Kingdom.
+Whereas, the rate for the National Living Wage change most often in April.

 REGISTERING AS AN EMPLOYER: You will need to register with HMRC as an employer if you start employing people.
 New employers usually prefer to register as an employer online using the government facility.